 Banish bedtime monsters for good!
-45 tried and true, parent-tested solutions for helping kids conquer their fear of monsters at bedtime!
+45 tried and true, parent-tested solutions for helping kids conquer their night time anxiety and fears at betime!

 Bedtime should be a special and memorable part of a little one’s day, but if your child is afraid of monsters or boogeymen or has bad dreams or nightmares, it can be anything but.
 When it’s time to turn out the light, fear and anxiety set in, turning bedtime routine into a stressful experience for the entire family.

 Night-time fears are very common among young children.
 I recently polled my facebook followers and heard from hundreds of parents whose children have, at one time or another, been plagued fears of monsters and bad dreams.
 They shared their stories and solutions, and I’m happy today, to pass them along to you!
 Here are 40+ quotes and tips and tricks to help get your child over his or her fear of bedtime monsters.
 I hope you find some that work for your family!